PiXeL99-eng/Chat-app/README.md

 npm install
 ```

-5. Configure MongoDB and ImageKit:
+5. Configure MongoDB and ImageKit for the API:

     Make sure you have MongoDB installed and running on your machine.
     Create an account on Image Kit and get your accesss keys.